 Do speaking engagements mean your attorney is more qualified?

+Many seminars pay for their speaker's attendance so if you're running the seminar or your friends are, it's a good way to give a break to people you like.
 However, being involved in local, state and national organizations that focus on DUI defense and the science involved is generally a good indicator that your attorney is serious about learning, teaching and aggressively defending your rights in your DUI case.

 Does writing books or chapters in books make you a better lawyer?